20 Types of Lavender to Beautify Your Flower Bed & Garden

 It's one of our favorite lavender hybrids because of its pale white color.

 Provence lavender is amazingly fragrant and can give any landscape a serene look.
 They're not as tall as English lavenders, but they spread about 45 centimeters wide.
+Compare them to your typical types of lupine and you can imagine how great these would look together in one field.

 Cathy Blac is another excellent example of white types of lavender plants.
 It's a brighter shade of White Provence lavender and grows up to 4 feet tall.